| .github/workflows | ||

 }

-When we compile this code, the JavaScript module in the scripts
+When we compile this code, the JavaScript module in the scripts directory will get bundled into

 the given bundles directory, and macro will expand to the output bundle.
 In this case, the bundles

-directory was given as bundles
+directory was given as bundles.

-During compilation, two files to be created in the bundles
+During compilation, two files to be created in the bundles directory by the macro: the bundled

-manifest file.
+JavaScript file and a .bundles.json manifest file.
 The macro expands to the path to the bundled

 JavaScript file as a string literal.

-module could get bundled to the file bundles/eUmAqV.js
+For example, the scripts/my-module.js module could get bundled to the file bundles/eUmAqV.js

 (actual file name will be 32 characters).
-The script name (eUmAqV.js
+The script name (eUmAqV.js) is what will be printed out

 by the program.

-manifest file is used to reduce replication, so that every input file is mapped
+The .bundles.json manifest file is used to reduce replication, so that every input file is mapped

 to the same random filename, rather than ending up with lots of bundles.
 Examining the

-file we can see how this works for our example:
+.bundles.json file we can see how this works for our example:

 {